lilianahotsko/HCI/README.md

 4. **Questionnaires**: After each interface, complete SUS, NASA-TLX, Trust, and Preference questionnaires
 5. **Completion**: View completion message

+> **Note:** The selected dataset (movies or books) stays consistent throughout the participant's session and determines which tasks, filters, and search schemas are used.

 ## Data Collection

 All interactions are logged to the database:

 - **Logs**: All events (filter changes, queries, task starts/ends)
 - **Questionnaires**: All questionnaire responses
-- **Task Submissions**: Selected movies and answers for each task
+- **Task Submissions**: Selected items (movies or books) and answers for each task

 ### Database Schema

 - `movies`: Movie data from TMDB dataset
+- `books`: Book data from the Goodreads dataset
 - `participants`: Participant information and interface order
-- `tasks`: Task definitions with ground truth
+- `tasks`: Task definitions with ground truth and `dataset_type`
 - `log_entries`: All interaction events
 - `questionnaire_responses`: Questionnaire submissions